- See a full list of publications

-Jon is an historical archaeologist who specialises in landscape, poverty, slavery and commemoration.
+Prof. Jonathan Finch is an historical archaeologist who specialises in historic landscapes, rural poverty, slavery and commemoration.
 These key themes intersect and inform much of the seventeenth, eighteenth and nineteenth centuries under the broad heading of globalisation.
 His fieldwork has taken him from Harewood House, near Leeds, to the plantations of Barbados and he is recently completed directing excavations at Breary Banks, near Masham, a First World War camp where the 'Leeds Pals' battalion was trained.

 My research clusters around three key themes: the post-medieval rural landscape, the impact and legacy of slavery, and commemoration.
 The relationship between these themes is important, and is manifest in publications on the designed landscapes of both slave-owning families and abolitionists, for example.

 Trained as an historian and landscape archaeologist, understanding the cultural landscape of the eighteenth and nineteenth centuries has been fundamental to many of my research projects.
 At its heart is enquiry into the politics of landscape through its use and manipulation.
 The power of ownership is an important strand which was investigated in an editted volume Estate Landscapes and I have published on various aspects of the character, context and development of landed estates.
 I am now on the steering committee of a network on northern European country houses and estate landscapes.